U.S, allies agree oil reserves release as oil prices soar | Headlines

 Last November, the United States announced a release of 50 million barrels from the U.S. Strategic Petroleum Reserve, a move made in concert with oil consuming nations including China, India and Japan.
 The IEA did not oversee that operation, saying at the time it only responds collectively to major supply disruptions.

-Members states of the International Energy Agency (IEA) agreed on Tuesday a coordinated release of 60 million barrels from oil reserves as the United States and its allies seek to cool oil prices soaring after Russia's invasion of Ukraine.
-Oil prices rose after the news, however, with Brent crude topping $106 a barrel, its highest since 2014 as some buyers shunned Russian barrels due to Western sanctions, while supplies worldwide tighten and demand soars.
+Member states of the International Energy Agency (IEA), including the United States, on Tuesday agreed to release 60 million barrels of crude reserves to try to curb soaring oil prices following Russia's invasion of Ukraine.
+But the move appeared to have the opposite effect on prices, with Brent crude rising to nearly $107 a barrel after the announcement, its highest since 2014 as some buyers shunned Russian barrels due to Western sanctions.

+Half of the agreed release will come from the United States, the U.S. department of energy said after the extraordinary ministerial meeting of the 31 members of the IEA, which represents mostly industrialised nations.
+"The release of the reserves is notable, but as we saw back in November, it's just not viewed as a kind of game-changer in any way," said Craig Erlam, senior market analyst at OANDA, referring to an earlier stocks release led by the United States.

+"The political risk premium of a crisis involving one of the world's top oil producers is just too high."
+IEA executive director Fatih Birol said the current situation in energy markets is "very serious and demands our full attention".

 SUPPLY DISRUPTIONS U.S. Energy Secretary Jennifer Granholm chaired the meeting of the Paris-based IEA which has coordinated three emergency oil stock releases in the past.